mdelapenya/presentations/CI_practices/src/index.md

 # Practice 3

+---

-## Wait for Commit Tests to Pass before moving on
+# Wait for Commit Tests to Pass

 ![Thinking, please be patient](img/thinking-please-be-patient.jpg)